 Launching the series in the spring of 2021, our first Farm Visit will be all about

-Lambing at the Hirsel, and is timed to occur just after the final 2020 lambs have been born, but while the mums and lambs are still in the close (‘in-bye’) fields.
+Lambing at the Hirsel, and will be timed to occur just after the final lambs have been born, but while the mums and lambs are still in the close (‘in-bye’) fields.

 * A short history of the Hirsel; bringing sheep back onto the farm after an absence of 30 years, what a difference they make!
-Weed control, soil regeneration, and wildlife management.
+Weed control, soil regeneration, and wildlife encouragement.

 * Breeding for color; the day we looked out on a field of black Hebridean ewes – and saw a white lamb!
 Celebrating the reds, grays, and whites of a breed that nearly had these traditional colors bred out of them.

 *How to raise a flock that is hardy and self-sufficient, but well-trained and friendly…without a dog.
 It starts with the mums and lambs, and a multi-generational flock.
 And a bucket of treats, of course!

 We’ll visit the lambing fields and shelter:

 * Rotating the pregnant ewes, and then the mums and lambs, through our lambing fields and lambing ‘jugs’.
 How do we get the most out of our small fields, and what goes on in these fields the rest of the year?